iagofg/url.js/README.md

 ### listener

 There are several calls ($url.onexit, $url.onenter and $url.onready) that use a listener.
 All the listener functions will receive the same following parameters:
- * _hash_ will be the hash for which the listener was invoked, usesful when the same listener is used for various or all the possible hash values.
+ * _hash_ will be the hash for which the listener was invoked, useful when the same listener is used for various or all the possible hash values.
  * _delayedcb_ will be a delayed return callback function.
 This argument will be null/undefined/false sometimes, when listener cannot delay the return value, for example if the events were triggered from beforeunload browser event.

 Listener will return always true|false reporting if the change is allowed or not.
 The value can be returned in two ways: